 Most people will have some loose skin as a result of significant weight loss.
+It is important to understand that the skin has already become stretched and loose as a result of weight gain and is not caused by weight loss per se.
 It is difficult to predict how much of an issue this will be for each person as everyone is different.
 However, we know that some factors which might affect how much of an issue this becomes includes:

 - Age – as we get older, skin becomes less elastic